zshi719/2025-Data-24100/README.md

 The material in this course is chosen based on my experience working with data scientists in both academic and industry settings.

-I believe that Data Science is a vocational practice and that getting fingers to the keys repetitions and experience with the most common technologies is the number way to improve outcomes (career, job interviews, etc.).
+I believe that Data Science is a vocational practice and that getting fingers to the keys repetitions and experience with the most common technologies is the number one way to improve outcomes (career, job interviews, etc.).

 I believe that AI/LLM tools are incredibly powerful and useful.
 They could probably get an ``A" in this course.